shovelingpig/ca-pa1/README.md

 The first argument `src` points to the memory address of the input data.
 The length of the input data (in bytes) is specified in the second argument `srclen`.
 The encoded result should be stored starting from the address pointed to by ``dst``.
 Finally, the `dstlen` argument indicates the number of bytes allocated for the result by the caller.

 The function `encode()` returns the actual length of the output in bytes including the encoded data and padded bits.
 If the size of the output exceeds the `dstlen`, it should return -1 and the contents of the output is ignored.
-When the `srclen` is zero, `encode()` returns zero.
+When `srclen` is zero, `encode()` returns zero.
 In any case, the contents of the memory outside of the allocated buffer should not be corrupted.

 ### 2. decode()